janawold1/2026_S_nereis_Cons_Gen/02_SNP_PopGen.md

     -i angsd/augustus_autosomal_predictions_merged_add1kb.bed \
     -g reference/Katie_autosome_lengths.txt > angsd/Katie_neutral_sites.bed
 ```
-This left 27,337 regions covering 562,663,009 bp for analyses.
+For the fairy tern, this left 27,337 regions covering 562,663,009 bp for analyses.
 This corresponds to roughly 47% of the genome.

 This file was then indexed for ANGSD with `angsd sites`.
 ```
 angsd sites index TI_scaffolded_neutral_regions.bed
 ```
-## Common tern ancestral alleles
+## Ancestral alleles
 It is important to have the ancestral state for some of the analyses below.
-To this end, we aligned short reads from the common tern genome assembly to the tara iti genome and converted to a Fasta file.
-We opted this approach over using the common tern genome assembly directly as the chromosomes had different sizes and were not compatible with ANGSD methods ([brief discussion here](https://www.biostars.org/p/298013/)).
-This also has the benefit of ensuring that comparisons are made between the same regions, regardless of potential rearrangements.
-The reads for common tern were trimmed, aligned, and duplicates marked in the same manner as the fairy tern population short-reads.
-Would only work when using a file as input to command as below.
+To this end, we used short reads from the VGP common tern genome assembly ([*Sterna hirundo*](https://www.genomeark.org/vgp-all/Sterna_hirundo.html)) and short reads from the killdeer ([*Charadrius vociferus*](https://www.ncbi.nlm.nih.gov/sra/SRX328486[accn]) accession SRR943994) to polarise the site frequency spectrum for fairy terns and kakī respectively.
+We opted this approach over using these genome assemblies directly as the chromosomes had different sizes and were not compatible with ANGSD methods ([brief discussion here](https://www.biostars.org/p/298013/)).
+The reads for both common tern and avocet were trimmed, aligned, and duplicates marked in the same manner as the fairy tern and kakī population short-reads.
 ```
-ls ${DIR}bSteHir1_markdup_autosomes.bam > ${ANGSD}CT.list
+angsd -P 16 -doFasta 1 -doCounts 1 -out ${ANGSD}bSteHir1_ancestral -i ${DIR}bSteHir1_markdup_autosomes.bam

-angsd -P 16 -doFasta 1 -doCounts 1 -out ${ANGSD}bSteHir1_ancestral -b ${ANGSD}CT.list
+angsd -P 16 -doFasta 1 -doCounts 1 -out ${ANGSD}killdeer_ancestral -i ${DIR}avocet_markdup_autosomes.bam
 ```
 ## Relatedness Estimates
 To estimate relatedness among individuals within each of the three populations assessed, we first generated population specific genotype likelihoods.